hopplajs/hoppla/README.md

 ###hopplaconfig {
   // Use a custom filename
   fileName: 'hello.<%= input.userName %>.txt',
-  // Dont copy file to destination
+  // Can be set to "true" and the file will not be copied to the destination
   exclude: false,
   // Copy file as is / not EJS output
   raw: false,